 The Science and Technology Directorate’s (S&T’s) Next Generation Disaster Proofing research and development will pursue new technologies and standards to streamline FEMA disaster resilience investments in insurance, mitigation, and recovery operations.
 It also will develop and simplify assistance programs that enable the states, local communities, and the private sector to help disaster survivors recover more efficiently and effectively.
 Other examples of targeted research and development outcomes will be to develop new approaches to optimizing resilience investments to reduce disaster risk and losses, to measure community resilience and monitor program effectiveness.
-The goal is that new technologies will work to reduce damage to residential structures, public assets, and critical infrastructure over time.

-The Next Generation Disaster Proofing program supports FEMA operations, pre- and post- disaster assistance programs, and approximately 20,000 communities participating in the National Flood Insurance Program (NFIP), and numerous state and local partners and critical infrastructure operators.
+The Next Generation Disaster Proofing project area supports FEMA operations, pre- and post- disaster assistance programs, and approximately 20,000 communities participating in the National Flood Insurance Program (NFIP), and numerous state and local partners and critical infrastructure operators.
 These research and development investments allow FEMA to keep pace with the nation's evolving and increasing flood risk and reduce the loss of life and property.

 Next Generation Disaster Proofing Completed Activities

-- DHS S&T and Central US Earthquake Consortium Partnership
+- DHS S&T and Central US Earthquake Consortium Partnership Fact Sheet

-- Smart City Interoperability Reference Architecture
+- Smart City Interoperability Reference Architecture Fact Sheet

-- Wireless Emergency Alerts (WEA)
+- Wireless Emergency Alerts Fact Sheet and Videos